Dead Sea Scrolls: Qumran–Sectarian theory

 Qumran–Sectarian theories are variations on the Qumran–Essene theory.
 The main point of departure from the Qumran–Essene theory is hesitation to link the Dead Sea Scrolls specifically with the Essenes.
 Most proponents of the Qumran–Sectarian theory posit a group of Jews living in or near Qumran were responsible for the Dead Sea Scrolls but do not necessarily conclude that the sectarians were Essenes.

 A specific variation on the Qumran–Sectarian theory emerged in the 1990s that has gained much recent popularity is the work of Lawrence H. Schiffman, who proposes that the community was led by a group of Zadokite priests (Sadducees).
 The most important document in support of this view is the "Miqsat Ma'ase Ha-Torah" (4QMMT), which cites purity laws (such as the transfer of impurities) identical to those attributed in rabbinic writings to the Sadducees.
 4QMMT also reproduces a festival calendar that follows Sadducee principles for the dating of certain festival days.

 Christian origin theory

 Spanish Jesuit José O'Callaghan Martínez argued in the 1960s that one fragment (7Q5) preserves a portion of text from the New Testament Gospel of Mark 6:52–53.
-This theory was scrutinized in the year 2000 by paleographic analysis of the particular fragment.
-However, this faced some contention, and O'Callaghan's theory remains an area of great dispute.
-Later analyses in 2004 and 2018 lent credence to O'Callaghan's original assertion.

 Robert Eisenman has advanced the theory that some scrolls describe the early Christian community.
 Eisenman also argues that the careers of James the Just and Paul the Apostle correspond to events recorded in some of these documents.